Tricklebyte/SQLProcTester/README.md

 * **SPName** - the name of the stored procedure to run.
 * **SqlParams** - list of simplified SQL parameters.
 Will be converted to full SQL Parameter objects during PrepRun.
 * **NonQuery** (bool)
-   * when true, no row results will be returned from the database and the number of records affected will be written to SpExecResult.ReturnValue.
+   * When true, no row results will be returned from the database and the number of records affected will be written to SpExecResult.ReturnValue.
    * When false, row results will be written to SpExecResult.DbRows and the ReturnValue of the stored procedure will be written to SpExecResult.ReturnValue.
 ```